17th Street/SMC station

 17th Street/SMC station is an at-grade light rail station in the Los Angeles Metro Rail system located near the intersection of 17th Street and Colorado Avenue in Santa Monica, California.
 It is located 0.6 miles northwest from Santa Monica College (SMC), for which the station is named.
 It is served by the E Line.

 History

 The interurban Santa Monica Air Line ran south of Colorado on a private right-of-way in this area.
 While the E Line follows the Air Line's right-of-way for much of its route, the line and its stations in this area were moved to the median of Colorado Boulevard per a request from the City of Santa Monica during its design phase.

+Notable places nearby

+The station is within walking distance of the following notable places: